 As a non-visa national, you can indeed normally travel to the UK and apply when you arrive for immigration permission to enter as a visitor for up to six months.
 Non-visa national students coming to the UK for a short course often choose to do this rather than applying for entry clearance before travelling.
 However, if you arrive in the UK from elsewhere in the CTA (this includes the Republic of Ireland), you will not have the opportunity to do this because there is no immigration control at your UK arrival point.
 You could therefore apply for UK entry clearance (a visa) in your home country before travelling to the Republic of Ireland.

 You must not engage in any 'occupation or employment' except an exempt work activity, for which you may receive a permitted payment.
 Occupation or employment that is prohibited includes: undertaking employment; doing any work for an organisation or business; establishing or running a business as a self-employed person; undertaking a work placement or internship; undertaking any direct selling to the public; fulfilling a contract to provide goods or service.
 There is nothing preventing study.

-You will not be able to apply for permission to stay beyond six months from inside the UK as a Student.
+You will not be able to apply for permission to stay beyond the six months (of automatic permission) from inside the UK as a Student.
 If you need to be in the UK for more than the six months, you will need to leave the UK within the six month period and apply for Student permission, in the usual way.